 On Visit My Mosque day, you can expect a warm welcome, insight into the workings of our mosque and a cup of tea and some cake.
 There is also a guided tour, a film about the community and an exhibition about the activities of the mosque.
 It’s a great opportunity to get to know people in your area, and to ask questions about Islam.

-We have a range of publications and newsletters, digital and printed.
+We have a wide range of publications and newsletters, digital and print.
 Our publications are designed to get you closer to Allah and to learn key concepts of the Deen.
-We have developed an independent publishing house ‘Invitation Publishing’ that publishes general interest and children’s books on Islam.
+We have developed an independent publishing house ‘Invitation Publishing’ which publishes general interest and children’s books on Islam.
 Inspired by our Islamic faith, we are committed to publishing relevant and authentic books.
 In today’s ever-changing world, we seek to enable Muslim spiritual, cultural, intellectual and creative expression in ways that are engaged and exciting, traditional and modern.
 Visit the bookstore to see the full range of our books.

 The Majestic Quran